Hibbett, Inc. (NASDAQ:HIBB) Short Interest Up 7.5% in April

-Hibbett, Inc. (NASDAQ:HIBB – Get Rating) was the recipient of a significant increase in short interest during the month of April.
-As of April 30th, there was short interest totalling 1,570,000 shares, an increase of 7.5% from the April 15th total of 1,460,000 shares.
-Currently, 12.8% of the company’s shares are short sold.
-Based on an average daily volume of 264,400 shares, the short-interest ratio is currently 5.9 days.
+Hibbett, Inc. (NASDAQ:HIBB – Get Rating) was the recipient of a significant growth in short interest in April.
+As of April 30th, there was short interest totalling 1,570,000 shares, a growth of 7.5% from the April 15th total of 1,460,000 shares.
+Approximately 12.8% of the shares of the stock are short sold.
+Based on an average trading volume of 264,400 shares, the days-to-cover ratio is presently 5.9 days.

 Hibbett, Inc engages in the provision of sporting goods business.
 Its stores are operating under the Hibbett Sporting Goods and City Gear banners and an omni-channel platform.
 The firm features a core selection of brand name merchandise emphasizing athletic footwear, athletic and fashion apparel, team sports equipment and related accessories.